Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Introduction

 Within the first planning mode, the robot receives a natural-language task instruction; it then categorizes planning uncertainty into structured target ambiguity and obstacle traversability, utilizing an LLM to resolve them in two stages.
 To eliminate target ambiguity, the agent grounds language descriptions to detected objects and iteratively refines the target candidates using tool calls and human queries.
 For obstacles, to minimize the expected interaction costs, we formulate hypothesis-augmented path planning and build a decision tree over traversability propositions.
-We then obtain an optimal querying policy via dynamic programming to efficiently guide two-way conversations until the definitive safe path is found.
+We then obtain an optimal querying policy via dynamic programming that guides the two-way conversation until the definitive safe path is found, so the robot asks only the questions whose answers actually change the plan.
 In the second mode, the robot performs real-time cooperative planning by maintaining a probabilistic belief over the human’s latent task intent, updated online from distance and motion-direction cues together with task completion status.
 Conditioned on this belief, the robot selects task-level actions using coordination-aware rules that prioritize cooperative tasks and avoid redundant effort on independent tasks.
-Together, the two planning modes enable a practical human-robot teammate that can both resolve decision-critical uncertainty and adapt online to evolving human intent/priorities in open-world collaboration.
+Together, the two planning modes enable a practical human-robot teammate that talks when talking matters and stays silent when observation suffices.
+The former resolves decision-critical uncertainty at minimal interaction cost, while the latter adapts online to evolving human intent and priorities in open-world collaboration.
+They also lay the groundwork for agents that move fluidly along this communication spectrum, escalating from implicit inference to explicit clarification as behavioral confidence drops.

-For the experiments, we designed two tasks: human-instructed planning under uncertain conditions and human-participated cooperation without communication to evaluate the two modules.
-The core planning engine is first evaluated in the Gazebo simulation, then integrated into the complete system along with a perception model, a voice control interface, and a low-level drone controller to be deployed in real-world scenarios.
-Compared with the baselines, the uncertainty-mitigation module significantly reduces the interaction cost by $51.9\%$ while maintaining the $100\%$ success rate.
-The intent-aware module achieves $74.3\%$ average target prediction, thus saving the human-robot total travel distance and reducing the total task execution time by $25.4\%$.
+For the experiments, we design two tasks, human-instructed planning under uncertainty and human-participated cooperation without communication, to evaluate the two modules.
+The core planning engine is first evaluated in Gazebo simulation, then integrated with a perception model, a voice interface, and a low-level drone controller for real-world deployment.
+Compared with the baselines, the uncertainty-mitigation module reduces the interaction cost by $51.9\%$ while maintaining a $100\%$ success rate, and the intent-aware module achieves $74.3\%$ average target prediction, reducing the total task execution time by $25.4\%$.

 The main contributions of this paper are as follows: \begin{itemize}